muhammadhamza718/linktree-clone-with-pro-subscriptions/README.md

 # Linktree Clone with Pro Subscriptions

-A high-performance, developer-first Linktree clone built for maximum control, scalability, and $0 maintenance cost.
+A high-performance, developer-first Linktree clone built for maximum control, scalability, and $0 maintenance cost

 ## 🚀 The Chosen Tech Stack